RomuloBarrosPI/week4_project/README.md

 The files for each data set are:

-- y_train.txt / y_test.txt: a single-variable data set containing the ID of the activity performed by the subject.
+- y_train.txt / y_test.txt: a single-variable data set containing the ID of the activity performed by the subject in each record.
-- subject_train.txt / subject_test.txt: a single-variable data set containing the ID of the subject.
+- subject_train.txt / subject_test.txt: a single-variable data set containing the ID of the subject for each record.
 - X_train.txt / X_test.txt: a data set containing recordings of 561 different variables.

 Additionaly, two files containing metadata were given: